 Trello is one of the well-known tools available on the market today for Kanban project management.
 It offers a free version.
 But if you need additional features or integrations that don’t come with a free version, you’ll have to pay for those “Power-Ups.”
 So we can prepare the list of best Trello alternative project management software, you can discover and compare according to your business requirement.

-Before you sign up for something that doesn’t really serve your needs, it pays to look at alternatives to Trello.
+Before you sign up for something that doesn’t really serve your needs, it pays to look at the Trello alternative.
 There are plenty of competitors are available on the market for Trello.

 Trello used for: